Solid deuterium surface degradation at ultracold neutron sources: Experimental observations

 Measurements of the UCN intensity over time were performed at beamports West-1 and West-2 at the PSI UCN facility detailed in Fig.1 of Ref.~\cite{Lauss2012}, where a Cascade UCN detector\footnote{C-DT, Hans-Bunte Str.
 8-10, Heidelberg, Germany} was installed directly at the beamport.
-The West-1 beamport is located about 1.13\,m and the West-2 beamport 3.23\,m above the solid D$_2$ surface.
+The West-1 beamport is located about 1.13\,m and the West-2 beamport 3.23\,m above the sD$_2$ surface.
 This results in a relative shift of the UCN energy spectra at the two beamports.
-UCNs which can reach the higher beamport have a minimum energy of 320\,neV outside the solid D$_2$ surface, while UCN at West-1 have a minimum energy of 113\,neV, similar to the kinetic energy boost by the solid D$_2$ potential~\cite{Daum2008,Altarev2008}.
+UCN which can reach the higher beamport have a minimum energy of 320\,neV outside the sD$_2$ surface, while UCN at West-1 have a minimum energy of 113\,neV, similar to the kinetic energy boost by the sD$_2$ potential~\cite{Daum2008,Altarev2008}.
 Both beamlines are equipped with identically produced UCN guides made from glass tubes with inside coating of nickel-molybdenum~\cite{Blau2016}.

-In 2016 and 2017 the UCN yield decrease during operation was observed over months of continuous UCN source operation, i.e. when pulses typically of 8\,s length and with a 300\,s repetition interval were delivered continuously.
+In 2016 and 2017, the UCN yield decrease during operation was observed over months of continuous UCN source operation, i.e. when pulses typically of 8\,s length and with 300\,s repetition interval were delivered continuously.
 These were the operating conditions for the nEDM experiment at PSI~\cite{Baker2011,Pendlebury2015}.
-No UCN yield change was observed when the solid D$_2$ was left undisturbed, even after several days without pulses.
+No UCN yield change was observed when the sD$_2$ was left undisturbed, even after several days without pulses.